 - Complete Letter Folds: Roll the dough out into a long rectangle (about 24 by 8 inches long).
 Fold the sides towards the center, overlapping like you’re folding a letter.
 Complete 2 to 3 letter folds in 30 minute intervals.
 Wrap the dough and chill it in between folds.
 The dough should look cohesive and the butter will look more evenly distributed after the last fold.

-- Store: Refrigerate the dough for at least 2 hours before using.
+- Store: Wrap the dough back up in plastic and refrigerate for at least 2 hours before using.

 Filling